Azure/cortana-intelligence-population-health-management/README.md

 ## What's in this solution

-In this solution guide, we present two use cases under the umbrella of Population Health Management:
+In this solution guide, we present two use cases under the umbrella of Population Health Management with the different architectures as described above:

 - [Live Population Health Report with Hospital Length of Stay prediction](Azure%20Data%20Lake/README.md)
 - [Patient-Specific Readmission Prediction and Intervention for Health Care](Spark/README.md)

 With different input data schema, the former use case showcases the usage of ADLA with U-SQL and R, while the latter use case makes usage of HDInsight Spark 2.0 with PySpark as the analytics engine.
+Both solutions may be manually deployed following the instructions, and the first solution can be automatically deployed through the Cortana Intelligence Gallery.